%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 \title{Your article title goes here}

-%\shorttitle{Your short title goes here} % used for header, not mandatory
+%\shorttitle{Your short title goes here} % used for header, not mandatory but recommended

 %% If this is a REPORT, select a report type within: